in-toto/in-toto/ROADMAP.md

 This schedule will roughly match the following months:

+- End of December
-- End of October
+- End of April
-- End of February
+- End of July

 These time windows will also be used to review and update all stakeholders with the status of the in-toto implementation.